f2d/sprite_dress_up/README.md

 2. Easy batch export of all versions into image files (PNG), separated or joined.

 Completely on the client side, using a web browser with modern JavaScript support.
+Firefox 56 is supported as a bottom line.